kornysietsma/polyglot-code-scanner/README.md

 ## Installation and running

-I haven't distributed binary files yet - you'll need [to install rust and cargo](https://www.rust-lang.org/tools/install) and then compile and install `lati-scanner`.
+I haven't distributed binary files yet - you'll need [to install rust and cargo](https://www.rust-lang.org/tools/install) and then compile and install `polyglot_code_scanner`.

 If you have the code cloned locally you can install it with: